ethereum-optimism/optimism/op-bindings/bindgen/README.md

 2. Compares the retrieved deployed bytecode from Etherscan against the response of `eth_codeAt` from an RPC node for each network specified in `RemoteContract.deployments` (this is a sanity check to verify Etherscan is returning correct data)
 3. If applicable, removes the provided `RemoteContract.deploymentSalt` from the initialization bytecode
 4. Compares the initialization bytecode retrieved from Etherscan on Ethereum Mainnet against the bytecode retrieved from Etherscan on Optimism Mainnet
   - This is an important sanity check!
-If the initialization bytecode from Ethereum differs from Optimism, then there's a big chance the deployment from Ethereum may not behave as expected if predeployed to an OP stack L2
+If the initialization bytecode from Ethereum differs from Optimism, then there's a big chance the deployment from Ethereum may not behave as expected if preinstalled to an OP stack L2
 5. Compares the deployment bytecode retrieved from Etherscan on Ethereum Mainnet against the bytecode retrieved from Etherscan on Optimism Mainnet
   - This has the same concern as differing initialization bytecode
 6. Lastly, the Go bindings are generated and the metadata file is written to the path provided as `metadata-out` CLI flag